 - Expand the feedback loop so that more workplace stakeholders are engaged in commenting on, participating in, and contributing to these initiatives.

 Plan for effective evaluation

 As you prepare to implement your psychological health and safety management system, it is important to decide how and what you will measure to determine if your plan is making a difference.
-See also the Guarding Minds @ Work – Evaluation Worksheets.
+See also the Guarding Minds at Work – evalution planning process.
 To help you begin, consider the following points:

 - Decide the purpose of the evaluation.
 What are the commitments that are being measured?
 These could be accountability, quality improvement, specific outcomes, cost-effectiveness, uptake, or sustainability.